JimFowler/books/Books20/Tools/sqlite/doc/database/source/introduction.rst

 The Carnegie Mellon University Database Group has their `class lectures <https://www.youtube.com/channel/UCHnBsf2rH-K7pn09rb3qvkA>`_ about database systems on YouTube.
-Since April 2020 they have been running a series called Quarantin 2020 Database talks.
-On August 22 2020 one of these talks was by Gavin Mendel_Gleason about `TerminusDB
+Since April 2020 they have been running a series called Quarantine 2020 Database.
+On August 22, 2020 the talk was by Gavin Mendel_Gleason about `TerminusDB
 <https://www.youtube.com/watch?v=CaESy_ILFDs&list=PLSE8ODhjZXjagqlf1NxuBQwaMkrHXi-iz&index=16&t=0s>`_,
 a graph database used as a revision control system for data.
-Their description of graph databases matched what I thought I was trying to do with the Books20 database.
+His description of graph databases matched what I thought I was trying to do with the Books20 database.

-The primary description of a database structure given below mainly consists of relationships between objects, people, organizations, books, and jounals.
-When I think about the design of the Relational Database for the books I primarily think about the relationship tables, not the physical object tables.
+The description of a possible database structure given below consists of relationships between objects, people, organizations, books, and journals.
+When I think about the design of the relational database for the books I primarily think about the relationship or join tables that descibe the many-to-many relationships, not the physical object tables.
 For a dataset that principally consists of relationship, a graph database may be the right choice.
-Graph database consists of nodes, e.g.\ people or books, which have properties, name, date, etc., and relationships, e.g.\
-isAuthor, isTranslator, publishedBy, or published, when can have properties as well, for example, date published or second author.
+Graph database consists of nodes, e.g.\ people or books, which have properties, name, date, etc., and relationships, e.g.\ isAuthor, isTranslator, publishedBy, or published, when can have properties as well, for example, date published or second author.
 Both nodes and relationship may have labels such as :person or :business.
-I have been looking at `Neo4j <https://neo4j.com>`_ as an example of a graph database.
-Neo4j thinks of nodes as nouns, properties of nodes as ajective, relationships as verbs, and properties of relationships as adverbs.

 ``Cyper`` is the query language and it is supported by the 'OpenCypher group <https://www.opencypher.org>`_.
 This seems to be an easier language to work in than SQL but I will have to layout a schema and write some queries to verify that this is true.

-Converting RDBS to Neo4j.
-Replace foreign keys with relationships.
-Covert join tables (many-to-many tables) to relationships with properties.

 Some other graph databases are